-- a system of plane parallel layer interfaces separating an arbitrary number of metallic or dielectric layers.
+- a system of plane parallel layer interfaces separating an arbitrary number of thin metallic or dielectric layers.

 - an initial field in form of a plane wave, a beam (currently available: beam with Gaussian xy-profile) or a collection of dipole sources

 Thus, the range of applications spans from scattering by a single particle on a substrate to scattering by several thousand particles inside a planarly layered medium.
 For a number of examplary simulations, see the examples section.